The Travel Writers' Ultimate Guide to a Long Layover in London

 Hop On/Hop Off Bus

-You may think it's a bit touristy - because it is!
-But a Hop On, Hop Off bus tour can be a great way to get an overview of the city.
+You may think it's touristy - because it is!
+But a Hop On, Hop Off bus tour can be a great way to get an overview of any city.
 The added flexibility of hopping on and off as you please allows you to explore at your own pace depending on how much time you have.

-Jenny from A Taste of Travel and Lisanne and Jeffrey of Chapter Travel all recommend it - whether it gets you to your ultimate self-guided walking tour or you never leave even the bus.
+Jenny from A Taste of Travel and Lisanne and Jeffrey of Chapter Travel all recommend taking a London layover tour - whether it gets you to your ultimate self-guided walking tour or you never leave even the bus.
 "London is really huge, so it can be hard to pick where to go during your layover.
 If it's your first time and you want to see as much as possible" says Lisanne, "it's a really useful way to see as many of the iconic places as you can.
 They sell a variety of tickets, for 24 and 48 hours, or longer."

 Want a little more British style than a tourist bus?
 Then seeing the classic sights of London in a classic Mini Cooper may be the ticket.
 Travel Writing Pro Claudia recommends the popular smallcarBIGCITY.
 "Buy a round trip Heathrow Express Train ticket online - the fastest way to get from Heathrow to London Paddington - and from there, meet your smallcarBIGCITY for a guided tour.
 It's perfect for first-time visitors or anyone who wants a customized London tour" she says.